hoko/hoko-docs/_posts/2015-04-13-what-is-my-url-scheme.md

 categories: advanced
 layout: learning_center
 permalink: /:title
+description: A URL scheme is what identifies your app deep links and how other apps can link into it.
 ---

 A URL scheme is what identifies your app deep links and how other apps can link into it.
 All of URL